jocortems/azurehybridnetworking/Multiple-VPN-Tunnels-From-CiscoCSR-to-AzureVNG/readme.md

 ## Introduction

 [Azure VPN Gateways](https://docs.microsoft.com/en-us/azure/vpn-gateway/) support up to 10Gbps of aggregated throughput across a maximum of 30 IPSec tunnels while [Azure Virtual WAN](https://docs.microsoft.com/en-us/azure/virtual-wan/virtual-wan-about) offers up to 20Gbps of aggregated throughput across 2000 IPSec tunnels per virtual hub; however in both cases a single IPSec tunnel cannot exceed 1Gbps of throughput as documented [here](https://docs.microsoft.com/en-us/azure/virtual-wan/virtual-wan-about#what-is-the-total-vpn-throughput-of-a-vpn-tunnel-and-a-connection) and [here](https://docs.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-about-vpn-gateway-settings#benchmark).
 Note that is not a limitation in Azure but rather a limitation in all software based IPSec VPN solutions, which means that even if you use your favorite NVA in Azure -or any other Cloud provider by that matter- you will face the same per-tunnel performance cap.
 This is because of the nature of tunneling; the Virtual Machine's Ethernet interface can only direct incoming packets within a tunnel to a single CPU core, thus the performance is limited to one CPU core regardless of the number of CPU cores and memory available.
-Additionally, a VPN Gateway can have up to 4 BGP speakers -two BGP speakers per Gateway instance- if it is configured in [active-active mode](https://docs.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-activeactive-rm-powershell) and **"Custom Azure APIPA BGP IP address"** is configured.
+Additionally, a VPN Gateway can have up to 4 BGP speakers — two BGP speakers per Gateway instance — if it is configured in [active-active mode](https://docs.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-activeactive-rm-powershell) and **"Custom Azure APIPA BGP IP address"** is configured.
 These limitations mean that up to 4Gbps of throughput can be achieved between an IPSec VPN appliance on-premises and Azure native IPSec VPN solutions if BGP is used to exchange routing information, which is recommended in most cases.

-The above presents a challenge mainly when there is a requirement to encrypt traffic over ExpressRoute circuits of 5Gpbs and 10Gbps using BGP over IPSec because in order to realize the full available bandwidth of the ExpressRoute circuit over the encrypted channel multiple IPSec VPN appliances are required on-premises.
+The above presents a challenge for example when there is a requirement to encrypt traffic over ExpressRoute circuits of 5Gpbs and 10Gbps using BGP over IPSec because in order to realize the full available bandwidth of the ExpressRoute circuit over the encrypted channel multiple IPSec VPN appliances are required on-premises.

 This article explores the use of [VRF Aware IPSec and Front Door VRF](https://www.cisco.com/c/en/us/td/docs/ios-xml/ios/sec_conn_ikevpn/configuration/xe-3s/VRF-Aware_IPsec.html) -a feature introduced by Cisco in IOS release 12.2(15)T to allow for an IPSec tunnel to belong to a different VRF from the endpoints it is encrypting traffic for- to create multiple IPSec tunnels running BGP between a single Cisco CSR 1000v and Azure VPN Gateway, allowing users to have up to 8Gbps between on-premises and Azure VPN Gateway.
 The reason it is not possible to achieve more than 8Gbps between Azure and on-premises is due to the fact that Azure VPN Gateway only supports up to eight equal cost paths.

 ## Setup

-Because the use of dot1q sub-interfaces in virtual appliances running in Azure is not allowed and because each tunnel from an Azure VPN Gateway must have a unique tunnel destination and BGP neighbor as defined in the Local Network Gateway Object we are forced to create one NIC per tunnel on the Cisco CSR 1000v; thus for simplicity reasons we will configure the Azure VPN Gateway in active-standby mode, APIPA won't be configured and only two tunnels will be established; however both tunnels on the CSR will have a BGP session to the same BGP speaker on the Azure VPN Gateway.
+A possibility would be having multiple devices on-premises, each of them with a tunnel to the Azure VPN Gateways.
+The network would load balance traffic between them with ECMP, and that would increase the total available bandwidth.
+However, this solution would increase costs: instead, we will virtualize the onprem device with VRF technology so that it pretends to be different devices (two in this example).
+For simplicity reasons we will configure the Azure VPN Gateway in active-standby mode, APIPA won't be configured and only two tunnels will be established; each tunnel on the CSR will have a BGP session to the same BGP speaker on the Azure VPN Gateway.

 The following diagram depicts the reference architecture used in this example: